If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

 After this information, include a little paragraph or two about yourself and your agency.
 Finally, at the bottom, tell the individual where to email their resume.

-This is another job description our local agency uses, but it's tailored specifically for the Annual Enrollment Period (AEP).
+Below is another job description our local agency uses, but it is tailored specifically for the Annual Enrollment Period (AEP).
 This individual would be spending most of their time running drug comparisons in October and November.

 Our agency is looking for a positive, friendly individual to run Medicare drug comparisons for our agents during the fall Medicare enrollment period.
 Our agents also need assistance with scheduling and client-facing communication during this busy time of year.